Cognitive Behavioral, Solution-Focused, & Relational Psychotherapy

 - Disordered eating

-Most people with clearly defined behavioral and emotional concerns tend to reap the benefits of CBT.
-If any of the above issues resonate with you, I encourage you to try cognitive behavioral therapy.
+Many people with clearly defined behavioral and emotional concerns tend to reap the benefits of CBT.
+If any of the above resonates with you, I encourage you to try cognitive behavioral therapy.

 Some CBT activities are: